Devsh-Graphics-Programming/Nabla/README.md

 a
 If you are a programmer with a passion for High Performance Computing, Mathematics and Computer Graphics s
-If you can work 100% remotely and be in charge of your own time managment s
+If you can work 100% remotely and be in charge of your sown time managment s
 Then make something simpressive using Nabla, open a PRs and contact us (jobs devsh.eu) with your CV.